debian-janitor/cen64-qt-debian/README.md

 # apt-get install qt5-qmake g++ qtbase5-dev libquazip-qt5-dev libqt5sql5-sqlite
 ```

-Once the needed packages are installed, create the Makefile with qmake and then build with make:
+Once the needed packages are installed, create the Makefile with qmake and then build with make.
+Run the following commands from the directory that contains cen64-qt.pro:

 ```
 $ qmake